alex65536/sofcheck/docs/design.md

 - performance is better than clean implementation code.
 If it's necessary to overcome the linter warnings to write faster code, then it can be done
   - the code is optimized primarily for modern x86_64 systems.
-For them, CPUs are required to have SSE4.2 and POPCNT and encouraged to have BMI1 and BMI2.
+For them, CPUs are required to have SSE4.2 and POPCNT and encouraged to have BMI2.
 The code should not throw compile errors on other platforms, though I'm not planning to focus on optimizing it for such targets
   - to detect platform features, use flags in CMake and detect in `CMakeLists.txt` if this feature is available
   - benchmarks, profilers and assembly listings (with `gcc -S` or other tools) are encouraged to